newrelic/newrelic-telemetry-sdk-java/README.md

 #### `telemetry`
 This module contains code for using all New Relic telemetry modules, gathered in one place, as well as what we consider "best practice" implementations of how to interact with the lower-level modules.

+The `telemetry` library is published under the maven coordinates:

+`com.newrelic.telemetry:telemetry`

 #### `telemetry_components`
 This is additional components that are useful for using the SDK.
 It contains reference implementations for